Quadient Announces New Accounts Payable Automation Cloud Solution Integration with Microsoft Dynamics Business Central

 Paris, December 20, 2022

-Quadient (Euronext Paris: QDT), a leader in helping businesses create meaningful customer connections through digital and physical channels, announced today a new partnership between its accounts payable (AP) automation cloud solution and Microsoft Dynamics Business Central (formerly known as MS Dynamics NAV) that will benefit users in North America, UK, and Ireland.
+Quadient QDT, a leader in helping businesses create meaningful customer connections through digital and physical channels, announced today a new partnership between its accounts payable (AP) automation cloud solution and Microsoft Dynamics Business Central (formerly known as MS Dynamics NAV) that will benefit users in North America, UK, and Ireland.

 Through the new integration with Quadient Accounts Payable Automation by Beanworks, companies using Business Central on premises as their ERP will reduce time spent on manual data entry, as well as more quickly code and approve invoices.
 Key features financial professionals can leverage through the integration include unlimited approval channels for automated routing, auto capture to populate invoice header details and dollar amounts and the ability to sync data between systems on a custom schedule or on demand with one click.